 King Fleming filed another contract with Harry's on July 15, 1954.
 Around the end of the month, he moved to the Strand Lounge (contract for 3 weeks filed on August 5).
 He moved his group to the Brown Derby, then took a 2-month engagement at the Normand Lounge (both contracts posted October 7, 1954).

 Early in 1955 King Fleming went to work at the Kitty Kat Club.
 The King Fleming Four was first advertised there on January 29, replacing a combo led by Tommy Mason.
-Our best guess is that the Four consisted of Fleming, Russell Williams, and Aubrie Jones with Ethel Duncan as the female vocalist (or if Lorez Alexandria started the year with the group, Ethel Duncan had definitely replaced her by early fall).
+Our best guess is that the Four consisted of Fleming, Russell Williams, and Aubrie Jones with Ethel Duncan as the female vocalist (if Lorez Alexandria started the year with the group, Ethel Duncan had definitely replaced her by early fall).
+The group's run attracted a notice in Cash Box, which didn't give a lot of ink to artists without a recording contract: "playing to a full house" (June 18, 1955, p.
+31).
 The group was held over for months at the Kitty Kat; the Chicago Defender of July 16, 1955 still had the King Fleming Four working Monday, Tuesday, and Wednesday nights at the club.
 This put Fleming in pretty good company; Robert "Prince" Cooper's trio had preceded Fleming at the venue, and Ahmad Jamal and John Young's trios would hold sway after he left.
 Vernel Fournier, who worked with Fleming on Lorez Alexandria's King albums (see below) said that the singer regularly appeared with Fleming at the club.

 The Kitty Kat, which opened in early 1953 at 611 East 63rd, was a favorite venue for Sonny Stitt and other more art-oriented jazz musicians.
-It was not a big place; quartets were the largest combos we have heard were booked.
+It was not a big place; nothing bigger than a quartet was featured.
 According to drummer Charles Walton, quoted in Robert Pruter's book Doowop: The Chicago Scene, "The Kitty Kat was a gay bar; it was predominately gays there.
 But everyone went there.
 When it was prominent, some scenes from Raisin in the Sun were filmed there."
 McKie Fitzhugh, Fleming's sponsor back in the days of the Beau Brummells Club and now a prominent DJ, broadcast live from the Kitty Kat for a time.

 A photo that was probably made in 1955 shows a King Fleming quintet with Russell Wilson, Aubrie Jones, Ethel Duncan, and John Neely on tenor sax.
 How many gigs they played as a quintet, we don't know; the publicity we've found is all for the quartet lineup.